asma-sistani/Amazon-Marketplace-Fulfilment-and-Revenue-Realization-Analysis/README.md

 - **Cancellation Rate:** 13.8%
 - **Returned Rate:** 1.67%
 - **In-Progress Rate:** 62.12%
-- **Unrealized Revenue (Amazon):** 57.9M INR (~69.6% of total revenue)
+- **Unrealized Revenue from Amazon-fulfilled orders:** 57.9M INR (~69.6% of total revenue)

-The majority of orders remain in-progress, explaining why a large share of recorded revenue has not yet been realized as cash.
+The majority of revenue comes from in-progress orders, explaining the high level of unrealized revenue.

 ---